-The construction cost is limited to \$200,000 per home, however additional allocations, above the \$200,000 threshold may be provided to address certain site-specific conditions including accessibility needs environmental issues, resiliency/mitigation measures, municipal ordinances, and neighborhood requirements.
+The construction cost is limited to \$200,000 per home, however additional allocations, above the \$200,000 threshold may be provided to address certain site-specific conditions including accessibility needs environmental issues, resiliency/mitigation measures, municipal ordinances, acquisition, and neighborhood requirements.
 Additional allocations may be allowed based on the submitted application, onsite inspection and additional requirements that will be outlined in the Standard Operating Procedure.
 The City will work with applicants who require ADA accommodations to select properties that satisfy their ADA needs; and/or will incorporate ADA construction for new homes built on empty lots.
 The maximum award of assistance was estimated utilizing information from existing repair and reconstruction programs.

 - c.
-Eligible Activity: New construction is eligible based on information provided in the Federal Register waiving the requirements of 42 U.S.C.(a) HCDA Section 105 (a)(1), 105(a)(4), 105(a)(7-8), 105(a)(11), 105(a)(14-15); A waiver eligible under 83 FR 5844 permits new housing construction. - d.
+Eligible Activity: Acquisition; New housing construction is eligible based on information provided in 83 FR 5844 permitting new housing construction and waiving the requirements of 42 U.S.C.
+5305(a) and 24 CFR570.207(b)(3); HCDA Section 105 (a)(1), 105(a)(4), 105(a)(7-8), 105(a)(11), and 105(a)(14-15), which may include acquisition, new construction, demolition, public services, relocation, and assistance to nonprofit organizations. - d.
 Ineligible Activity: Properties to be developed cannot be in a floodway or Special Flood Hazard Area - e.
 National Objective: LMI benefit f.
 Selection Criteria: